 Anywhere leather is used, pleather can be used as a substitute.
-Pleather is commonly used in clothing, furniture upholstery, car seats (and seat covers), laptop cases, footwear, belts, purses, wallets and much more.
-In fact, in many cases, pleather is preferred by manufacturers because it’s cheaper, easier to use and more versatile than leather.
+Pleather is used in clothing, furniture upholstery, car seats (and seat covers), laptop cases, footwear, belts, purses, wallets, and much more.
+Pleather is preferred by manufacturers, in many cases, because it is less expensive, easier to use, and more versatile than leather.

 The Advantages of Pleather

-Pleather has gained massive popularity in recent decades due the many advantages that it holds over traditional leather.
+Pleather has gained massive popularity in recent decades due to the many advantages that it has over traditional leather.

 Since pleather does not use animal products of any kind in its production, it is more animal-friendly than leather.
 This fact not only makes pleather preferred by animal lovers, but it also allows vegans to enjoy the look and feel of leather goods without violating their core beliefs.